-Engine oil capacity 0.59 L (20 fl oz)
+Engine oil capacity 0.44 L (15 fl oz)

 Oil viscosity SAE 30 or SAE 10W-30 detergent oil

 API service classification SJ or higher

-There is residual oil in the crankcase after you drain the oil.
+\There is residual oil in the crankcase after you drain the oil.
 Do not pour the entire capacity of oil into the crankcase.
 Fill the crankcase with oil as directed in the following steps.

 - 1. Move the machine to a level surface. - 2.
-Refer to Preparing for Maintenance (page 21). - 3.
-Remove the dipstick by rotating the cap counterclockwise and pulling it out (Figure 23).
+Refer to Preparing for Maintenance (page 18). - Remove the dipstick by rotating the cap counterclockwise and pulling it out (Figure 21).

+- 1. Dipstick

+- 3. Full

-2. Add
+- 2. Add

-4. Tip the machine onto its side (so that the air filter is up) to drain the used oil from the oil-fill tube (Figure 23).
+- Tip the machine onto its side (so that the air filter is up) to drain the used oil from the oil-fill tube (Figure 22).

 - 5. After draining the used oil, return the machine to the operating position. - 6.
 Carefully pour about 3/4 of the engine capacity of oil into the oil-fill tube. - 7.
 Wait 3 minutes for the oil to settle in the engine. - 8.
 Wipe the dipstick clean with a clean cloth. - 9.
-Insert the dipstick into the oil-fill tube, but do not screw it in, then remove the dipstick. - 10.
-Read the oil level on the dipstick. - If the oil level on the dipstick is too low, carefully pour a small amount of oil into the oil-fill tube, wait 3 minutes, and repeat steps 8 through 10 until the oil level on the dipstick is correct. - If the oil level on the dipstick is too high, drain the excess oil until the oil level on the dipstick is correct.
+Insert the dipstick into the oil-fill tube, then remove the dipstick. - 10.
+Read the oil level on the dipstick (Figure 21). - If the oil level on the dipstick is too low, carefully pour a small amount of oil into the oil-fill tube, wait 3 minutes, and repeat steps 8 through 10 until the oil level on the dipstick is correct. - If the oil level on the dipstick is too high, drain the excess oil until the oil level on the dipstick is correct.